 Lipstick to fix a bad haircut?
 It really is the miracle cosmetic.

+Our second tip is to not do anything drastic to try and mask it.
 “If it truly is a disaster, don’t try and over work it,” says James.
-“A lot of people panic and try to put in extensions or color it, but what ends up happening is you stress out your hair more than necessary.”
+“A lot of people panic and try to put in extensions or change the color, but what ends up happening is you stress out your hair more than necessary.”

 DO make micro-trims part of the plan.

-Trite as it may sound, remember it is just hair and it will grow back.
+Figuring out how to fix a bad haircut is not a matter of life or death.
+Trite as it may sound, remember that it is just hair and will grow back.
 In the meantime, hair health is always paramount.
 Keep your locks in tiptop shape and any style (even if it’s not the one you wanted) will look better.

 Do you have any bad haircut nightmares?
 Share them in the comments below and let’s commiserate together.

 About the Author:When Deven's not behind the scenes producing our photo shoots, she's behind her computer writing about everything from nail art to new lipstick.

 Get our top stories straight to your inbox!